 Not every free VPN is created equal.
 For instance, there are plenty of high-profile services that just don’t offer the things you need to watch TV safely on your Firestick.
 Below, we’ve listed just a few providers you might have heard of that are a poor choice for streaming:

-- Tunnelbear: Despite having servers in 34 countries and generally decent performance, Tunnelbear only has a 500MB per month data allowance for free users.
-That’s only enough for about six hours of standard-definition streaming per year.
+- Tunnelbear: Despite having servers in 40+ countries and generally decent performance, Tunnelbear only has a 2GB per month data allowance for free users.
+That’s only enough for about a few hours of 4K streaming every year.

 - Hola: Struggles to unblock popular streaming platforms.
 Limits free plans to 2GB of data per month.
 Previously sold excess user bandwidth, effectively profiting from turning your device into part of a botnet.